openstack/nova-specs/specs/rocky/approved/handling-down-cell.rst

 ``nova service-list`` will work with the records from the down cell not having all the information.
-When these commands are used with filters/sorting/paging, the output will totally skip the down cell and return only information from the up cells. ``nova boot`` will not work if that tenant_id has any living instances in the down cell.
+When these commands are used with filters/sorting/paging, the output will totally skip the down cell and return only information from the up cells.
+As per default policy ``nova boot`` will not work if that tenant_id has any living instances in the down cell.

 Performance Impact
 ------------------